Learn of Christ

 Saul has institutional backing.
 He carries letters from the high priest - official authorization to arrest believers wherever he finds them.
 He is not a rogue vigilante.
 He is acting within the law, within the religious authority of Israel.
 His zeal is approved.
 His mission is sanctioned.
 And yet the very foundation of his righteousness is about to collapse.

 The verb "bring them bound" comes from Greek dioxō, meaning to pursue, to chase, to hunt.
-Saul is not reluctantly enforcing a law.
-He is hunting.
+Saul is hunting.
 He is pursuing believers from city to city, intent on their destruction.
 His mission is active, aggressive, relentless.

 You may have built your life on convictions that feel as solid as Saul's.
 You may have authority, approval, a whole community affirming the direction you've chosen.
 The question is not whether you are confident.
 The question is whether you are meeting the risen Jesus on the road.
 That meeting has a way of overturning everything you thought you knew.